Warsztaty Szybowcowe Wrona: Operational history

 Wrona production began in 1933 and continued up to the Invasion of Poland in 1939, with about 100 built at Kocjan's Warsztaty Szybowcowe factory and another 250 built under licence in at least seven other European countries.
 Construction drawings, materials and parts were sold, with at least 50 aircraft built by clubs and similar organizations.

 It is not surprising that a basic trainer set no major records; but in June 1938, a Wrona bis made a 6.5 km cross-country flight, a first (and last) record for an open girder glider in Poland.
 In April 1935 another, accompanied by a Warsztaty Lotnicze Czajka, made the first winch launchings in the country.

 Only one or two survived the war.
 One Wrona bis remained in use until 1950, after which it became a museum exhibit.
-In December 1963 it was acquired by the Polish Aviation Museum in Krakow, where it remains on display.
+In December 1963 it was acquired by the Polish Aviation Museum in Kraków, where it remains on display.